Tax Facts 2022-23

 Class 3 NIC

-Anyone who wants to maintain State Pension rights may pay voluntary Class 3 NIC.
+Anyone who wants to maintain State Pension rights may pay voluntary Class 3 NIC, but there are restrictions on paying Class 3 (or voluntarily paying Class 2) where the individual lives abroad.

 Class 4 NIC

-- Class 4 NIC are payable on profits from UK trades or professions that exceed the lower profits limit and are chargeable to Income Tax.
+- Class 4 NIC are payable on profits from UK trades or professions that exceed the lower profits limit.

 - Both Class 2 and Class 4 NIC are collected through self assessment.